SEADRILL LIMITED AND ITS GROUP OF COMPANIES (‘SEADRILL”)

-This statement is made pursuant to section 54 of the Modern Slavery Act 2015 and sets out the steps that Seadrill has taken during this financial year and continues to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.
+This statement is made pursuant to section 54 of the Modern Slavery Act 2015 (the “Act”) and sets out the steps that Seadrill has taken during this financial year and continues to take to comply with the Act to ensure that the risk of modern slavery or human trafficking taking place within our business or supply chain is mitigated, and in the event, there are breaches, it is identified early and dealt with.

 INTRODUCTION FROM THE CEO